I am planning an event - who do I contact?

 Tab 4

-The consultation and assessment of an event is carried out by Green Events Tirol and funded by the province of Tyrol.
-The consultation and assessment are free of charge for event organizers.
+The counselling and assessment of an event is carried out by Green Events Tirol and funded by the province of Tyrol.
+The consultation and assessment are free of charge for event organisers.

 Tab 5